HARRY WARBURTON TURNER 1899–?

 Baptised 26th February 1899 at St Mary’s Church, Radcliffe

-Married 1932 to Clara Loach daughter of Stephen Loach
+Married at St Peter and St Paul’s Church, Shelford on 28 March 1932 to Clara Loach daughter of Stephen Loach

-Age 2, living on Victoria Street, Radcliffe on Trent with father Richard, mother Kate Ellen and siblings Lawrence 8, Alice 5 and Dorothy 3.
-Father was a wheelwright.
+Age 2, living on Victoria Street, Radcliffe on Trent with father Richard, a wheelwright, mother Kate Ellen and siblings Lawrence 8, Alice 5 and Dorothy 3.

-At school and living with family on Victoria Street.
-Another brother Bernard age 3.
+At school and living with family on Victoria Street including another brother Bernard age 3.
 Father a carriage builder (employer).

 Service Number: 2091

 Military Unit: Machine Gun Corps (Motors).
 Transferred from Motor Machine Gun Service, Royal Artillery.

 Theatre of War: Unconfirmed, likely to have been France and Flanders

 Medals Awarded: British War and Victory

-In Wright’s 1920 directory, the Turner family were living on Water Lane.
+In Wright’s 1920 directory, the Turner family was living on Water Lane.
 Lawrence’s father Richard was a carriage builder and joiner, Harry a motor engineer and his mother Kate, a stationer.

 There is a record of him having travelled on the ship Columbia from Port Limon, Costa Rica to Plymouth, England via Cartagena, arriving on 7th Jan 1932.
 Proposed address in the UK given as Radcliffe on Trent.
 Occupation: engineer.

 In 1946 he travelled from Capetown to Liverpool on the Empress of Scotland, arriving 3rd March.
 Address: c/o S. Loach, Radcliffe-on-Trent.
 Occupation: fitter.
 Country of last permanent address given as North Rhodesia.
 Intended country of future residence England.

-On 9th July 1950, age 51, he travelled from London to Sydney on the ship Chitral.
+On 9th July 1950, age 51, he travelled from London to Sydney on the ship SS Chitral.
 Last address in the UK: The Bungalow, Ley Lane, Mansfield Woodhouse.
 Occupation: fitter.